Zager and Evans

-Zager and Evans were an American rock-pop duo active during the late 1960s and early 1970s, comprising Denny Zager (born February 14, 1944, Wymore, Nebraska) and Rick Evans (born January 20, 1943, Lincoln, Nebraska, died February 2018, Santa Fe, New Mexico).
+Zager and Evans was an American rock-pop duo active during the late 1960s and early 1970s, comprising Denny Zager (born February 14, 1944, Wymore, Nebraska) and Rick Evans (born January 20, 1943, Lincoln, Nebraska; died February 2018, Santa Fe, New Mexico).
 They are best known for their 1969 No. 1 hit single "In the Year 2525", which earned them one-hit wonder status.

 History

 Denny Zager and Rick Evans met at Nebraska Wesleyan University in 1962.
 They were joined by drummer Danny Schindler (later of the Benders) in the Nebraska band the Eccentrics until Schindler's tour of Vietnam in 1965.
 Evans also left in 1965 and reunited with Zager in 1968.

 As Zager and Evans, the duo were backed by another Nebraska native, Mark Dalton, on bass.
 Their first drummer, Paul Maher, was later replaced by another Nebraskan, Dave Trupp.
 Trupp and Dalton were also the rhythm section in the Liberation Blues Band and backed Evans on some solo demo material prior to Zager and Evans's recording of "In the Year 2525" in 1968.